 Why do Huskies Howl Like Wolves?

 This link clearly indicates that the howl of the Husky is a genetic inheritance from the wolf.
-And if you didn’t already know, wild wolves are known to be animals that use howling to communicate.
+And if you did not already know, wild wolves are known to use howling to communicate with one another.

 Wild wolves howl to make their location known to other wolves.
 If they just barked (which they also do), an echo might confuse the pack or be too short to be traced back.
-But this is not so with the howl, as the wind will not easily disperse the prolonged cry.
+But this isn’t the case with the howl, as the wind will not easily disperse the prolonged cry.

-Like wolves, Huskies howl to tell their location to other Siberians or call their owner’s attention.
-And they must howl instead of bark, as a Husky’s bark could be mistaken for that of another breed.
+Like wolves, Huskies howl to communicate their location to other Huskies, or simply to call the owner’s attention.
+Huskies must howl instead of bark, as their bark could be mistaken for that of another breed.
 But the Husky’s howl is unique and will not go unnoticed.

 If you’ve never heard a Husky howl, you should check out the video compilation above.
 To the casual dog owner, a Husky’s howl may sound like any other dog’s howl.
 However, the Husky’s howl is more deliberate and has a wolf-like sound.